kdavie/yammer.net/README.md

 }
 </code></pre>

 <p>After performing these three steps (GetRequestToken(), Authorize(), and GetAccessToken()), your application will be configured to communicate with Yammer.
 The next step is to start making calls to the Yammer API.
-To continue with my console example, I've added some code to handle a few menu options:</p>
+To continue with my console example, I’ve added some code to handle a few menu options:</p>

 <pre><code>public static void ReadMessages(List&lt;Yammer.Message&gt; messages)
 {